 These include records of courts, hospitals, prisons, and coroners.
 Because of their sensitivity, public access to some records in these collections is restricted and information is only available through applying to have research carried out by heritage centre staff. .

-In 2010, Dartington Hall Trust began transferring its large archive collection to the Devon Record Office at Sowton.
-Early in 2012, the archive repository at Dartington Hall was finally closed, and most of the remaining archive material (with the exclusion of Dartington Hall School pupils' individual records) has since been moved to Sowton.
-It is now housed at the Devon Heritage Centre (the former premises of the Devon Record Office) at Sowton.
+Between 2010 and 2012, when the archive repository at Dartington Hall was finally closed, the Trust transferred most of its large archive collection to the Devon Record Office at Sowton.
+Its archive (with the exclusion of Dartington Hall School pupils' individual records, its filmstock and digital images of its illustrations and photographs) is therefore now housed here, at the Devon Heritage Centre (the former premises of the Devon Record Office) at Sowton.

 After searching the online catalogue, researchers wishing to visit the heritage centre should read the pages on this website which relate to visiting the Devon Heritage Centre.
 Those who wish to order copies of documents should read about our enquiry and copy services.

 The following requests should still be made direct to the archives & records administrator at The Dartington Hall Trust, who still works one day a week.

 - Copies of images as seen on The Dartington Hall Trust online catalogue with appropriate reference number (Ref.
 No.)

 - Permission to quote from any document, or publish any image or document held in the Dartington Hall Trust Archive

 - Former pupils of Dartington Hall School wishing to view their records